-There was also a downtown Miami McCrory’s that had a place of real significance when the nation entered the civil right’s era.
-Many people think of the sit-ins in Greensboro, North Carolina in 1960 as the first ones of their kind in America.
+Downtown Miami McCrory’s was another South Florida location for this store.
+That venue had a place of real significance when the nation entered the civil right’s era.
+Many people think that the first sit-in was launched at the Woolworth dime store in Greensboro, North Carolina in 1960.
 However, the civil right’s activists of the Miami chapter of the Congress of Racial Equality aka CORE had staged sit-ins in downtown Miami a year earlier.
 There were actually a series of sit-ins at the downtown McCrory’s in 1959.
 The McCrory’s ownership, finally caved in and desegregated their lunch counter that same year.

-Picture of the “McCrory” name displayed in terrazzo floor of the old store entrance and the building today on the southeast corner of Washington Avenue and Espanola Way.
+Shown 1940’s postcard of McCrory’s Department Store, picture of the “McCrory” name displayed in terrazzo floor of the old store entrance and a current day photo of the building on the southeast corner of Washington Avenue and Espanola Way.